 Books can be useful in locating background information on writing a business plan.
-You can find books in the Baker University Library catalog.
-Some are even available in electronic format through the eBook Collection (EBSCO) database.
+You can find books in the Baker University Library Catalog.
+Some are even available in electronic format.

 Use the term, business planning in the Baker University Catalog to locate books on this topic.

 The following business databases contain thousands of articles on business plans and business planning:

 - ABI/Inform Complete